 I have recently gone through Udemy’s course on React Native by Stephen Grinder.
-It’s a comprehensive course that explains basic concepts and shows how to use the framework in practice.
+It’s a comprehensive course that explains basic concepts and shows how to use the React Native framework in practice.
 Here is my short review with recommendations who it is for.

 About the Course